nathanstouffer/janus-particles/data/README.md

 This directory contains the following things:

 * Output directory - These directories are named by the initial conditions of the simulation that they were a part of.
 They contain the files listed below.
-* *tmp/* - Directory containing output directories that are easily cleaned.
+* *tmp/* - Directory containing output directories that are easily cleaned (file may not be in remote repository but will be generated locally when a "-t" simulation script is ran).
 * *plot-scripts* - Directory containing scripts to plot the data.
 Plots are saved to a directory */state-imgs/.*

 Each output directory contains the following files